How to file a Michigan annual report

 Can I file early or request an extension?

-You can file as early as 90 days before the deadline when online filing opens, and early filing is encouraged.
-However, Michigan does not offer extensions for annual report deadlines under any circumstances.
+You can file as early as when online filing opens for your entity type.
+For corporations, this is typically in October of the prior year, approximately six to seven months before the May 15 deadline.
+Early filing is encouraged.
+Michigan does not offer extensions for annual report deadlines under any circumstances.

 What if I need to amend information after filing?

 If you discover errors or need to update information after filing, you must submit a separate amendment form rather than waiting for the next annual report.
-Amendment forms are available through the COFS system with separate filing fees.
+Amendment forms are available through the MiBusiness Registry Portal with separate filing fees.

 How do I obtain a certificate of good standing?

 Certificates of good standing are only available to entities that are current with all filings and fees.
-Request them through the COFS system or by written request to LARA once your annual report is processed.
+Request them through the MiBusiness Registry Portal or by written request to LARA once your annual report is processed.

 Is multi-year filing available?